-- Mental health (Stress Management, Mindfulness, Suicide Contagion) - Substance Use - Physical Activity and Nutrition - Sexual Health - Interpersonal Violence Prevention - Regarding Interpersonal violence prevention.
+- Mental health (Stress Management, Mindfulness, Suicide Contagion)

+- Substance Use

+- Physical Activity and Nutrition

+- Sexual Health

+- Interpersonal Violence Prevention

+- Regarding Interpersonal violence prevention.
 This group facilitates three presentations.
-Their descriptions are below: - Tier 1: Introductions to Ending Violence - Learn about engaging in relationships; - Define interpersonal and sexual violence; - Explore statistics of interpersonal and sexual violence; and - Learn about oppressive language, consent, and victim blaming, - Tier 2: Active Bystander Intervention - Discuss Healthy vs. Unhealthy relationships; - Gain a better understanding of the University's definition of consent, how to know you have it, and how to ask for it; - Explore statistics of sexual violence; - Identify red flags of interpersonal violence; - Learn what it means to be an active bystander and how to safely and effectively - intervene; and - Become knowledgeable in both on and off campus resources. - Tier 3: Combating Rape Culture: A Guide to Activism - Understand what Rape Culture is and how it is perpetuated; - Dismantle rape myths; - Discuss sexism, patriarchy, privilege and gender roles; and - Learn things you can do daily to combat Rape Culture. - Presentations are delivered to classrooms, clubs, organizations, residence halls, Athletics, Fraternity and Sorority Life, and academic colleges by request.
-In addition, presentations are offered broadly for campus to attend through open-campus training. - In addition to facilitating the above presentations, this groups facilitated the following events:
+Their descriptions are below:

+- Tier 1: Introductions to Ending Violence

+- Learn about engaging in relationships;

+- Define interpersonal and sexual violence;

+- Explore statistics of interpersonal and sexual violence; and

+- Learn about oppressive language, consent, and victim blaming,

+- Tier 2: Active Bystander Intervention

+- Discuss Healthy vs. Unhealthy relationships; - Gain a better understanding of the University's definition of consent, how to know you have it, and how to ask for it; - Explore statistics of sexual violence; - Identify red flags of interpersonal violence; - Learn what it means to be an active bystander and how to safely and effectively - intervene; and - Become knowledgeable in both on and off campus resources. - Tier 3: Combating Rape Culture: A Guide to Activism - Understand what Rape Culture is and how it is perpetuated; - Dismantle rape myths; - Discuss sexism, patriarchy, privilege and gender roles; and - Learn things you can do daily to combat Rape Culture. - Presentations are delivered to classrooms, clubs, organizations, residence halls, Athletics, Fraternity and Sorority Life, and academic colleges by request.
+In addition, presentations are offered broadly for campus to attend through open-campus training. - In addition to facilitating the above presentations, this group facilitated the following events:

-Sex in the Dark: This event allows students to ask anonymous questions to our panel of experts.
-Topics include anatomy, pleasure, consent, alcohol and consent, healthy communication, kink, and more.
+Sex in the Dark: This event allows students to ask anonymous questions about a variety of sexual topics to our panel of experts.